dsedmak/neotropica-showroom/src/collections/inhabitants/splendidus/en.md

 **Conservation Status:** Not specifically evaluated on the IUCN Red List.

 **Fun Facts:**
-- Features incredibly vibrant skin patterns – blue, orange, and green in wavy designs.
+- Features incredibly vibrant red skin patterns
 - Secretes a slimy, non-toxic coating that deters predators.
 - Sensitive to environmental changes and requires a well-established microfauna in aquariums.